-I realized that I have been blissfully ignoring all other aspects of mine and my husbands life.
-That all of my creative energy was focused on documenting everything I find so wonderful about childhood that I was neglecting to record the parts of our life which are just ours, and that made me feel a little sad.
+I realized that I’ve been blissfully ignoring all other aspects of mine and my husband’s life.
+That all of my creative energy was focused on documenting everything I find so wonderful about childhood, that I was neglecting to record the parts of our life which are just ours.
+That made me feel a little sad.

 They all arrived and got straight to business.

 Cutting and melting down the scrap metal, pouring the moulds, figuring it out as they went along.
-I didn’t take a ton of images as I was busy juggling dinner and bedtime for our girls, but I was able to capture enough to tell the story and it was such a pleasure to shoot!
+I didn’t take a ton of images, as I was busy juggling dinner and bedtime for our girls, but I was able to capture enough to tell the story.

 These men have been friends for many, many years — two of them since they were kids.
-They fish together most weekends during summer in the nearby lake and sometimes they even manage to bring home a few red fin & yellow belly for dinner!
+They fish together most weekends during summer in the nearby lake.
+Sometimes they even manage to bring home a few red fin & yellow belly for dinner!

-Over the years we have been on many a camping trip, taken beach holidays and shared beers at countless BBQs.
-They are a big part of our family’s life (one of them is my brother).
+Over the years, we’ve been on many a camping trip, taken beach holidays and shared beers at countless BBQs.
+They’re a big part of our family’s life (one of them is my brother).
 Having a record of their exploits is pretty special to me and something I will do again.

-About Billie Leatham Photography: Billie Leatham is a documentary family photographer based in rural Victoria, Australia.
+About Billie Leatham: Billie Leatham is a documentary family photographer based in rural Victoria, Australia.
 She has three young girls with her husband and embraces imperfection as her muse.
 Her life is no where near perfect but it is beautiful.
 Billie also works as a teachers aide at a primary school in her spare time.
 Website // Facebook // Instagram